-- 7. Ministries, Departments and Agencies are required to submit their Draft Estimates of Revenue and Draft Estimates of Recurrent Expenditure for the financial year 2024 to the Ministry of Finance by April 30, 2023.
-However, the Draft Estimates of the Capital Expenditure Programme should be submitted to the Ministry of Planning and Development and also copied to the Ministry of Finance by April 30, 2023. - 8.
+- 7. Ministries, Departments and Agencies are required to submit their Draft Estimates of Revenue and Draft Estimates of Recurrent Expenditure for the financial year 2025 to the Ministry of Finance by April 30, 2024.
+However, the Draft Estimates of Development Programme Expenditure should be submitted to the Ministry of Planning and Development and also copied to the Ministry of Finance by April 30, 2024. - 8.
 Instructions to the companies which Government owns entirely or in which it has a major shareholding, were issued via a letter signed by the Permanent Secretary in the Ministry of Finance.
 These instructions will address the submission of their Draft Estimates to the Ministry of Finance. - 9.
-The Government is committed in the medium to long term, to re-engineer the budgetary system from its current format to the introduction of results based budgeting.
+The Government is committed in the medium to long term, to re-engineer the budgetary system from its current format to the introduction of results-based budgeting.
 The preparatory work in this area is ongoing. - 10.
-The three [3] year format for the Public Sector Investment Programme (PSIP) will be continued in 2024.
+The three [3] year format for the Public Sector Investment Programme (PSIP) will be continued in 2025.
 Every effort must be made to ensure that programmes and projects which are submitted are aligned and relevant to the overarching five (5) development themes of the Government. - 11.
 Submissions should take cognizance of the medium-term fiscal outlook of the government and any pre-spending limits that may be introduced for individual Ministries, Departments and Agencies. - 12.
-For fiscal year 2024 Ministries are required to submit their Draft Estimates of Revenue and Draft Estimates of Expenditure in the normal line item format using the current Chart of Accounts, pending the finalization of the new Chart of Accounts (See Appendix A paragraph 4). - 13.
+For fiscal year 2025 Ministries are required to submit their Draft Estimates of Revenue and Draft Estimates of Expenditure in the normal line item format using the current Chart of Accounts, pending the finalization of the new Chart of Accounts (See Appendix A Page 12, paragraph 4 Public Finance Management Reform). - 13.
 Submissions should continue to take cognizance of the revenue impact of prevailing oil, gas and petrochemical prices. - 14.
-The 2024 Budget must be circumscribed by the following documents: - a) Vision 2030; - b) The National Monitoring and Evaluation Policy; - c) The National Performance Framework; - d) National ICT Plan 2018 2022 Blueprint;
+The 2025 Budget must be circumscribed by the following documents: - a) Vision 2030; - b) The National Monitoring and Evaluation Policy of Trinidad and Tobago; - c) The National Performance Framework; - d) National ICT Plan 2018 2022 Blueprint;

-- e) Roadmap for Trinidad and Tobago (National Economic Recovery Plan) - f) Report of the Community Recovery Report July 2020 to April 2021. - g) Corporate and Business Plans; - h) A Service Improvement Implementation plan; and - i) Sector Plans where available. - 15.
+- e) Roadmap for Trinidad and Tobago (National Economic Recovery Plan) - f) Report of the Community Recovery Committee July 2020 to April 2021. - g) Corporate and Business Plans; - h) A Service Improvement Implementation Plan; and - i) Sector Plans where available. - 15.
 The following appendices provide more detailed instructions for the preparation of the draft estimates: